openstack/keystone/doc/source/architecture.rst

 ----------------

-While it is expected that any "real" deployment at a large company will manage their users, tenants and other metadata in their existing user systems, a variety of CRUD operations are provided for the sake of development and testing.
+While it is expected that any "real" deployment at a large company will manage their users, groups, projects and domains in their existing user systems, a variety of CRUD operations are provided for the sake of development and testing.

 CRUD is treated as an extension or additional feature to the core feature set